chyke007/serverless-cdk-log/README.md

  GitHub Actions workflow is provided to build, push, and deploy the logger app to ECS.
 Set the following secrets in your GitHub repository:
 - `SERVER_CERT_ARN`
 - `CLIENT_CERT_ARN`
+- `ASSUME_ROLE_ARN`

 The workflow will:
-- Build and push the Docker image for the logger app
+- Build and push the Docker image for the logger app, grafana and loki
 - Deploy the CDK stack (including ECS, ALBs, EFS, S3, etc.)
-- Redploy the ECS service, using new task definitions
+- Redeploy the ECS services(logger app, grafana and loki) using new task definitions with latest build image